osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 * Review date.
 * Documented exceptions.

+Policy documentation should also explain the reason for any significant exclusion.

-A policy should be understandable to another administrator who was not involved in its original creation.
+A policy should be understandable to an administrator who was not involved in its original design.

 ---

-# 13. Policy Conflict Considerations
+## 13. Policy Interaction and Conflict Management

 Multiple Conditional Access policies may apply to the same sign-in.

-The final access decision may therefore be affected by the combined requirements of several policies.
+The final access result may therefore be affected by the combined requirements of several policies.

 For example: